Skip to content

 Metal postmasters desk (AX7)

 The workshops where the blacksmith, woodworker or glassblower painstakingly created objects by hand have given way to assembly lines with automated equipment.
-The interesting workbenches, handsome metal chairs, and unusual cabinets for specific tools in these workshops are more coveted today than the works of art these cratsment created.
+The interesting workbenches, handsome metal chairs, and unusual cabinets for specific tools in these workshops are more coveted today than the works of art these craftsmen created.
 Unfortunately, most people today don't appreciate hand forged, hand carved and blown glass objects.
 As a result, these workshops have closed and the contents sold for us to enjoy in our homes.

 When I travel to Italy, Belgium and France I can't help but notice the abandoned factories.
 Mills in Italy that produced beautiful silk fabrics, factories in Belgium that produced wonderful Belgium Linens, potteries in France what produced fine pottery and porcelains all closed and abandoned because of less expensive imports from the far east.